Natural Anti-Inflammatory Agents: Our Top 15 Choices for Dogs

 A word of caution!
 The yellow-orange coloring of turmeric will stain just about anything it touches, so we recommend keeping it away from carpet and furniture.

 Yucca is also beneficial when combined with other herbs, particularly when treating arthritis.
-Many holistic veterinarians recommend combining the anti inflammatory agent with herbs such as alfalfa, licorice, and dandelion.
+Too much yucca by itself can be irritating to your dog’s GI tract.
+Many holistic veterinarians recommend combining the anti-inflammatory agent with herbs such as alfalfa, licorice, and dandelion.

 Licorice for Dogs